LundJim/Project1/README.md

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines: Web 1 and Web 2 and Web 3
+This ELK server is configured to monitor the following machines:
-- List the IP addresses of the machines you are monitoring 10.0.0.7, 10.0.0.6.
-10.0.0.8
+- Web 1 10.0.0.7
+- Web 2 10.0.0.6
+- Web 3 10.0.0.8

 We have installed the following Beats on these machines:
-- Specify which Beats you successfully installed: MetricBeat and Filebeat
+- MetricBeat and Filebeat

 These Beats allow us to collect the following information from each machine:
 - Filebeat reviews log files and events and I would expect to see it get sent to Elasticsearch or Logstash for additional analysis.